If You Believe, You Will See the Glory of God (Story of healing from a stroke)

 In Jesus’ Name, Get Up And Walk!

 But I wanted to see the glory of God.
-So I said, “Do you want to get out of that wheelchair?”.
-He could barely respond but managed to nod his head “yes”.
-I said loudly “Then, in Jesus’ name, get up and walk”.
+So I said, “Do you want to get out of that wheelchair?”
+He could barely respond but managed to nod his head “Yes.”
+I raised my voice, “Then, in Jesus’ name, get up and walk”.

 Every head around turned.
 I was in the spotlight and it felt like my heart was in my throat.
 If this didn’t work, I was going to look so stupid.
 But if I believed, I would see the glory of God.

 He hesitated, afraid.
-I said, “Come on, I will help you”, and I took his hands.
+I said, “Come on, I’ll help you,” and I took his hands.

 It seemed that every step was a little stronger.
 He walked for about 15 feet with me holding his hands and then sat down again, tired, but radiant!
 Just as before it seemed that I had never seen such an expression of frustration, it now seemed like I had never seen such joy on the face of a human being.
 His family was around, ecstatic.
 They kept thanking me again and again.